 Custom Art Pieces

 Q.Do you do custom/commission artwork?
 A. YES!
 Time permitting, I love to create pieces for customers.
 If this is something you're interested in please feel free to contact me.
 Commission pieces tend to take up more time as they're usually very specific to the buyer.
 Please understand that when you request a custom piece of artwork it is a unique work of art suited to you, specifically.
-To protect myself from time and materials potentially being wasted should you change your mind halfway through the creation of the piece, I do ask that 50% of the total price agreed upon to be paid up front.
+To ensure that materials and some of my time will be covered upon starting the project, I do ask that 50% of the total price agreed upon to be paid up front.
 This is non refundable.
 The other 50% only needs to be paid when the piece is complete and to your liking.
 I make sure to send lots of updates throughout the process to make sure the piece is up to your satisfaction.
 If this is something you'd be interested in please don't hesitate to send me a message!